 The fund has taken the tracking error that is deemed suitable for the purpose of attaining the fund's active return objective.
-The fund's tracking error was slightly higher in 2023 relative to 2022 due to the sharp rise in short-term rates and movements in credit spreads throughout the year.
+The higher tracking error was due to the sharp increase in short-term interest rates that rose 1.5% during the year.
 Due to the high inflation, several central banks tightened the monetary policy with rate hikes as well as reductions in bond-buying.
 Market expectations for a soft landing and rate cuts strengthened during Q4 2023.
 This increased the market's risk appetite for corporate bonds during the rest of the quarter, which dampened the upturn.
 Movements in interest rates throughout the curve contributed to increased volatility.
 As a result, the fund's shorter spread duration contributed to lowering the risk.
-The fund changed its index in 2021 and 2022 and therefore the historical returns prior to this are compared to an index that was used previously.
+The fund changed its index in 2021, thus the historical return before that should be compared to the previous index.

-The fund changed its index in 2021 and 2022 and therefore the historical returns prior to this are compared to an index that was used previously.
+The fund changed its index in 2021, thus the historical return before that should be compared to the previous index.